-Currently, the museum is developing a program to continue collecting and expanding the scope and uses of it's oral history collection.
 A recent survey conducted by the Seashore yielded an expanded list of oral history programs and collections in Marin relevant to the history of the land and the development of the park.
-For further information about the oral history collection or program development contact the museum archivist, Carola DeRooy at 415-464-5125 or by e-mail.
+You can find more information by clicking on the names of the institutions listed below.

 The museum continues to develop its oral history collection and program scope.
 If you or someone you know has a story to share about living in the area that is now Point Reyes National Seashore, please contact us to set up an interview.